The arrangement of your flatware on a table is an essential element in table dressing, bringing a touch of elegance to every meal.

 The French tradition uses a symmetrical arrangement of the flatware on either side of the plate.
 In the French cutlery layout, forks are placed to the left of the plate and knives and spoons to the right.
 Dessert cutlery is placed at the top of the plate.

-Another special feature of French-style flatware layout is that the forks are placed with their points downwards and the spoons with their curved sides facing the guest.
+Another special feature of French-style flatware layout is that the forks are placed with their points downwards (supposedly to avoid large sleeves to be cought in the tips...) and the spoons with their curved sides facing the guest.

 In contrast to the French layout, the English flatware layout has a deliberate asymmetry which is justified by the organisation of the flatware on the table according to the order in which it is used.
 They are positioned from the outside inwards.

-In the English flatware arrangement, the forks are positioned with their points facing upwards and the spoons are placed with their curved sides against the tablecloth.
+The forks are positioned with their points facing upwards, such as the spoons that are placed with their curved sides against the tablecloth.
+Maybe to prevent the tips of the fork damaging the table (or tablecloth)?

 The Evolution of Tableware

 Christofle's modern collections, such as Mood by Christofle and the Albi collection, keep pace with the latest developments in tableware.
-These collections offer cutlery with contemporary designs that fit in perfectly with your modern and elegant table settings.
+These collections offer cutlery with contemporary designs that fit in perfectly with your modern, formal, and elegant table settings.

-These pieces illustrate how silverware can be both timeless and in tune with current trends.
-They are accompanied by new table setting rituals, such as the MOOD, where each guest is invited to take his or her own cutlery and arrange it as he or she wishes in a relaxed atmosphere.
+These pieces illustrate how silverware can be formal while timeless and in tune with current trends.
+They are accompanied by new table-setting rituals, such as the MOOD, where guests are invited to take their own cutlery and arrange it as they wish in a relaxed atmosphere.

-These new arrangements bring a touch of elegance to your table, while creating a real moment of conviviality and sharing.
+These new arrangements bring a touch of elegance to your formal table while creating a real moment of conviviality and sharing.

 Useful tips : Harmony and balance

 For formal meals, opt for a classic French layout to create a sophisticated atmosphere.
-Dessert cutlery should be positioned above the plate or placed horizontally at the top of the plate.
+Dessert cutlery should be positioned horizontally above the plate.